loopandlearn/news/docs/index.md

 ## Trio Talk

-Why does Trio forecast a very high glucose when carbs are entered?
+A Trio users asked: "Why does Trio forecast a very high glucose when carbs are entered?"

 Our expert says: Trio is not telling you what will happen.
 It’s telling you what it will respond to.

 And, as we know, if glucose is forecasted to be high, Trio will bolus based on user settings to reduce the forecasted glucose.

+> Yes - the same answer is true for the *Loop* app and pretty much any AID system.

 - - -